purijatin/njexl_wiki/01-Language-Features.md

 are equivalent.

-null:

- is only ever equal to null, that is if you compare null to any non-null value, the result is false.
+for null literal, is only ever equal to null, that is if you compare null to any non-null value, the result is false.

-Equality uses the java equals method
+Equality uses the java equals method.

-Inequality:
+#### Inequality:

   The usual != operator can be used as well as the abbreviation ne.
 For example